SumiSastri/dev-blogs/docs/browser-engines/part3-browsers-ui-layer.md

 The UI in a browser is dependent on the rendering machine to calculate and adjust design information according to these device differences.
 The UI layer is the last leg in the journey of a pixel from a software developers source code to the end user.

-The aim of all code developers and software maintenance teams is to ensure that the last byte to pixel render is fast, or in technical terms efficient with a low latency.
+The aim of all code developers and software maintenance teams is to ensure that the last byte to pixel render is fast, or in technical terms, has alow latency.
+Fast renders are a sign of well-written efficient browser code and not necissarily source code written by the software developer.

+The way that the UI is displayed by a browser is intensely complex as a browser has to deal with hardware as well as source code software written by developers.

 Each peice of hardware - the device to display information on - has its own operating system.
 A browser needs to call application programming interfaces (APIs) provided by device manufacturers to display content on their devices.